hodunwe/portfolio/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jxcce3/portfolio/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Contact Me

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+For emails, you can reach me at redbean4@naver.com.
+This address doesn't exist (yet).